-In addition to tracking the total number of cases, hospitalizations, and deaths related to COVID-19, health officials also analyze how the virus has impacted specific groups or communities.
-Information on the characteristics of those impacted by COVID-19 can highlight disparities, inform the City’s policies, and enable the City to increase outreach and provide resources to those who need them.
+In addition to tracking total cases and new cases among San Francisco residents overall, health officials with the San Francisco Department of Public Health (SFDPH) also analyze how the virus has impacted specific groups or communities.
+Information on the characteristics of those impacted by COVID-19 can highlight disparities, inform the City’s policies and outreach efforts, and enable the City to direct resources to those most heavily impacted.

 - Leaving the house for essential work, or being unable to limit outings

 Some risk factors for severe cases and hospitalizations include:

 - Being over the age of 60

 Institutional racism and other structural inequities are closely tied to many of these risk factors and data show that communities of color bear a disproportionate burden of COVID-19 disease and death.
 Read more on our Race & Ethnicity webpage.

 Cisgender men account for the highest percentage of COVID-19 cases and deaths in San Francisco.
 This trend has been consistent since the beginning of the COVID-19 pandemic in March.